 Deciding when to arrive in Paris is of high importance.
 Taking an early morning train will give you an ample amount of exploring time.
 If you are fortunate enough to arrive around mid-morning, head into the city right away to avoid large tour groups.

 Once you enter the heart of the city, make your way to one of Paris’ most recognizable landmarks, Notre-Dame.
-During your walk through the cathedral, look at beautiful French neo-Gothic stained glass, gorgeous marble columns and the exquisite organ.
-After exploring Notre-Dame’s interior, take a 387-step journey to the cathedral’s top.
-As you stand above the clouds, take in the beautiful aerial view of the city and snap your picture by the famous gargoyles.
+Unfortunately because of a devasting fire in April of last year, you can't currently tour the inside of the cathedral.
+However, the outside is still just as breathtaking with its intricate architecture and famous gargoyles.
 When you finish looking at Notre-Dame, cool off at the Square de l’Île-de-France.
 Located behind the cathedral, this beautiful park is a perfect place to nap, let the kids play at the playground or soak up Paris’ beauty.

 Exploring Paris’ gardens